Ryan Castro: Musical career

 In June 2023, Castro sued Kings Records for mismanagement of his recordings, and for management and publishing disagreements.
-Also that same year, Castro released "Ghetto Star", a symbolic song that shows how a young man from a humble neighborhood became a music leader.
+Also that same year, Castro released "Ghetto Star", a symbolic song that shows how a young man from a humble neighbourhood became a music leader.
 He traveled to Puerto Rico to record the video for the single "X 1 Beso" with De La Ghetto.
 Additionally, he participated in the remix of "Corazón Roto" and "Mercho" alongside Lil Cake, Ozuna, Migrantes and Nico Valdi.

 During the second half of 2023, he toured Europe for two months, and premiered his hit "Quema" alongside Mexican artist Peso Pluma, a track which entered the US Billboard Hot Latin Songs and Billboard Hot 100.
 On 10 August 2023, Castro and fellow Colombian singer Karol G were featured on a remix of "Una Noche en Medellín" by Chilean rapper Chris MJ.
 In June 2024, Castro, along with Chris MJ, made a surprise appearance to perform "Una Noche en Medellín" live during one of Karol G's four sold-out shows at Estadio Santiago Bernabéu, Madrid.

 On 5 October 2023, he was featured on "Ghetto Princess", a collaboration between himself, Barcelona-based singer Bad Gyal and Medellín producer Ovy on the Drums.
 On 8 June 2024, Castro released "El Ritmo Que Nos Une", featuring members of the Colombia national football team, including Luis Díaz and Juan Fernando Quintero who both performed verses on the song.

 Castro's debut album, El Cantante del Ghetto, was released in May 2024 on Sony Music Latin.
 In July 2024, Castro was featured on the collaborative single "Party Amanecío" along with Bad Gyal, De La Ghetto and Maldy, produced by DJ Luian and Mambo Kingz.